-We have desensitized to the stress in our lives to the point that we can no longer recognize warning messages that our bodies are sending us.
-It is these little warning signs that clue us in the we are not managing stress as effectively as we should be.
+We have been desensitized to the stress in our lives to the point that we can no longer recognize warning messages that our bodies are sending us.
+It is these little warning signs that clue us in we are not managing stress as effectively as we should be.

 Unfortunately, we have become so absorbed in other things that we often neglect the cues that our bodies send.
 We feel hunger when we need food.
 We get thirsty if we need water.
 When our bodies need sleep, we get tired.
-But there is so much distraction in our personal lives, that it is no uncommon to stop paying attention to what our bodies are trying to tell us.
+But there is so much distraction in our personal lives, that it is not uncommon to stop paying attention to what our bodies are trying to tell us.

 Some of the symptoms that can occur when you don’t pay attention to your body.